coralogix/prometheus-alert-readiness/README.md

 cluster operations (e.g. rolling upgrades of Kubernetes nodes) are unable to perform those operations safely, as they rely upon tooling which fails to provide the complete picture as to whether it is safe or not to perform the operation.
-As a result, most cluster operations therefore involve human operators, which is time-consuming and error-prone, particularly for human opertors responsible for multiple large clusters.
+Unfortunately, most cluster operations therefore involve human operator intervention, which is time-consuming and error-prone, particularly when human operators are responsible for multiple large clusters.

 ### Case study: Elasticsearch
 Consider as an example: attempting to run Elasticsearch on Kubernetes.
 When